deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_9_0.png)

-> 🔼 The figure showcases various downstream applications of DynamicCity, including command-driven, layout-conditioned, and trajectory-guided generation, as well as dynamic object inpainting.
+> 🔼 Figure 7 shows qualitative results of DynamicCity on various downstream applications, including command-driven, layout-conditioned, trajectory-guided scene generation and dynamic object inpainting.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Dynamic Scene Generation Applications.
 We demonstrate the capability of our model on a diverse set of downstream tasks.
 We show the 1st, 8th, and 16th frames for simplicity.
 Kindly refer to the Appendix for complete sequential scenes and longer temporal modeling examples.